-Milan is not all about the Duomo.
+Milan is not a place to be explored in just a one day of visit.
+It is not all about the Duomo.
 Or The Last Supper painting by Da Vinci.

 Yes, staying in Milan has many more advantages.
 Strategically placed in the center [although in the north of Italy] of many tourist destinations, Milan offers a wide choice of one-day visits all through the year, be it Winter or Summer.

 Just in a few hours of driving in your Car, or in Train you can reach either the Mountain or the Sea.
 There are numerous places to relax in the summer in Milan.
 And especially in summer, when the days are long, it’s an added bonus to visit places so you can stay out longer.

 Today, I am planning to recommend the top 5 one day visits from Milan with the theme centered around Water.

 - Lake Como